lifecompanionaac/lifecompanion/docs/README.md

 ## TL;DR

+LifeCompanion app and components are built using Gralde and Java+JavaFX 18.

-To build and run LifeCompanion from source
+To build and run LifeCompanion, you should be familiar with these technologies.

-1. install Java JDK 18
-1. Go to **lifecompanion-framework** and `gradlew publishToMavenLocal`
-1. Go to **lifecompanion** and `gradlew :lc-app:run`

-Detailled information available bellow.

 ## Structure